davidbolton1/CharlieSolution/README.md

 Thanks again for choosing Auth0!
 Here's a quick guide to run the application.

 ### Requirements
--Be protected by Auth0 authorization
+- Be protected by Auth0 authorization
--Show applications and rules for a given tenant -Whitelist certain users
+- Show applications and rules for a given tenant
+- Whitelist certain users

 #### Installation